siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

-Finally, it's a good idea to specify the "type" of a macro libray in order to distinguish it from the technology target-defined standard cell library used for automatic place and route.
+Finally, it's a good idea to specify the "type" of a macro libray in order to distinguish it from the technology target-defined standard cell library used for automated place and route.
 The standard type for a macro library is "component"::

   chip.set('library', libname, 'type', 'component')